SEI-R-7-26/class_wiki/README.md

 <ul>
   <li>Plagiarism is a serious offense and grounds for immediate withdrawal.</li>
-  <li>You are encouraged to ask others, including students, instructors, and stack overflow, for help.
-However, it is <b><i>not acceptable to copy</i></b> another person's code and submit it as your own.
+  <li>You are encouraged to ask others, including students, instructors, and Stack Overflow for help.
+However, it is <b><i>not acceptable to copy</i></b> another persons code and submit it as your own.
 More importantly, it is detrimental to your learning and growth.</li>
   <li>Small snippets of code that solve small problems taken from Stack Overflow are generally an exception to this rule.
 If you aren't sure, it is your responsibility to <b><i>ask your instructor</i></b>.
 To be on the safe side, we ask that you credit the person/resource you got the code from in a comment, and let an instructor take a look at it.</li>
 </ul>